ghc-proposals/ghc-proposals/proposals/0000-improved-ghc-development.rst

   Also we have and continue to accept patches just uploaded to Trac as a diff.
 We tend to ask people to upload it to phab for better reviews and so it's attributed to them when we commit.
-Some don't (and we then do it ourselves), most due.
+Some don't (and we then do it ourselves), most do.
 If they don't need another login then I suspect almost all would.

   There's a (seemingly) actively maintained project that does all the above, could we leverage it? https://github.com/trac-hacks/trac-github